Provide E-money services such as e-wallets and cards to 512 million consumers across Europe.

 - Access SEPA and CENTROlink – a payment system developed and operated by the Bank of Lithuania.

-- A license issued in Lithuania is recognised in all other EEA (European Economic Area) member states.
-Through ‘passporting’, this enables the electronic money institution to operate across all EEA countries with a single license.
+- A licence issued in Lithuania is recognised in all other EEA (European Economic Area) member states.
+Through ‘passporting’, this enables the electronic money institution to operate across all EEA countries with a single licence.

-- Issue e-money, such as prepaid cards, electronic wallets and payment accounts with IBAN codes, across Europe.
+- Issue e-money, such as prepaid cards, electronic wallets and payment account with IBAN codes, across Europe.

-- Obtain the electronic money institution ((e-money) license in as little as 3 months.
+- Obtain the electronic money institution ((e-money) licence in as little as 3 months.

 - The option to make use of a regulatory sandbox to test your business idea.

 - Remote account opening for individual and business customers.